zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 #### Images versus snapshots

 It's important to understand the difference between images and snapshots.
-With managed disks, you can take an image of a generalized VM that has been deallocated.
+With managed disks, you can take an image of a generalized VM that you deallocated.
 This image includes all of the disks attached to the VM.
 You can use this image to create a VM.

 A snapshot is a copy of a disk at a point in time.
 It applies only to one disk.
 If you have a VM that has one disk (the OS disk), you can take a snapshot or an image of it and create a VM from either the snapshot or the image.